anissen/solitaire/tasks.md

 * Move external libs into the repository (e.g. as git submodules)
 * Update Sparkle library
 * Area particle effect when won/lost
-* Put stars on the highscore list for each player beaten
 * Make a "retry"-button if the server cannot be contacted
+* Use limits on { games-played-star, highscores, ranking, ... } to account for MANY users

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game